D0WNL1NK/DIGISIGN-A-digital-signature-software-/README.md

 Run `maven compile`

-    - It will install the required jar files in to a separate repo and this will not disturbed the java configuration of the machine.
+    - It will install the required jar files in to a separate repo and this will not disturb the java configuration of the machine.

 Run  `mvn exec:exec -Dexec.executable="java" -Dexec.args="-classpath %classpath Login"`